chingjunehao/chingjunehao.github.io/about.md

 permalink: /about/
 published: true
 ---
 I'm a first year undergraduate student currently studying Computer Science at Multimedia University, Malaysia.
+Apart from that, I strengthen my machine learning and image processing skills with interning at [coqnitics](http://coqnitics.com/).
+Also, I'm a big fans of One piece!
+Haha!

 I love travelling around to meet new people and trying out new things.
 I'm interested in the field of machine learning, psychology and debate as well.

-I post things about traveling and also machine learning.
+I post things about traveling, machine learning and things I learnt.

 _Nothing much more..._